whatnameisit/Samsung-ATIV-Book-2-NT270E5R-KD5S-Hackintosh/README.md

 | Touchpad | Synaptics PS/2 touchpad | |
 | UEFI BIOS | Aptio Setup Utility P07RCK | |

+## Not working
+- Apple Airport features: Soldered Wi-Fi / Bluetooth cannot be replaced.
+- DRM contents on Safari: This is limited by non-native IGPU firmware not having Apple keys.
+- Hibernation: It seems even with the right settings hibernation image is stored, but the machine does not turn off.

 ## Steps to install

 1. Read [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf).